-Discount Rate - The discount rate used to measure the total pension liability was 7.65% for the Plan.
+Discount Rate - The discount rate used to measure the total pension liability was 7.15% for the Plan.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for the Plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.65 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long term expected discount rate of 7.65 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
+Therefore, the current 7.15 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
+The long term expected discount rate of 7.15 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
 The stress test results are presented in a detailed report that can be obtained from the CalPERS website.

-CalPERS is scheduled to review all actuarial assumptions as part of its regular Asset Liability Management (ALM) review cycle that is scheduled to be completed in February 2018.
+CalPERS reviews all actuarial assumptions as part of its regular Asset Liability Management (ALM) review cycle.
 Any changes to the discount rate will require Board action and proper stakeholder outreach.
-For these reasons, CalPERS expects to continue using a discount rate net of administrative expenses for GASB 67 and 68 calculations through at least the 2017-18 fiscal year.
-CalPERS will continue to check the materiality of the difference in calculation until such time as we have changed our methodology.
+For these reasons, CalPERS expects to continue using a discount rate net of administrative expenses for GASB 67 and 68 calculations.
+CalPERS will continue to check the materiality of the difference in calculation until such time as they change the methodology.